openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 ## External Attachment Validation

-Clients MUST validate any member of the attachments array that is an external attachment they wish to rely on in the following manner:
+Clients MUST validate each external attachment they wish to rely on in the following manner:

 1. Ensure that the object includes the required elements: `url`, `digest`.
 2. Ensure that at the time of the request the time is before the time represented by the `exp` element.